Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 The conclusion of my findings is that the dataset is very unbalanced.
 The most used cost code appears 4,157 times, whereas the mean usage of a cost code is 97 times with a median of 5.5.
 This means that there are a small number of codes that are used a large number of times, but most codes are used relatively rarely.

 This imbalance makes accuracy poor measure of performance because, as discussed in the benchmark model section, the model can achieve an accuracy of almost %15 by always predicting the most common cost code despite being an obviously poor model.
-This makes F1-score a better metric for hte performance of this model than accuracy.
+This makes F1-score a better metric for the performance of this model than accuracy.
 The formula for f1-score is:

 <img src="https://cdn-images-1.medium.com/max/800/1*T6kVUKxG_Z4V5Fm1UXhEIw.png" width="25%">